 Take it from us - giving yourself a hand-up nice and early will reduce the potential for auditing pain.
 Having a dedicated expense management system helps minimise the risk of costly and annoying distractions further down the road.

 4. Use flexible and secure payment methods

-In the early days, you and your team will be relying on the company credit card a lot.
-This will become tricky as your team expands, particularly if you have salespeople and other staff charging expenses on a regular basis, and in a range of different locations.
+In the early days, you and your team rely on the company credit card a lot.
+This gets tricky as your team expands, particularly if you have salespeople and other staff charging expenses on a regular basis, and in a range of different locations.